Airlines on skeletal schedules; dire economic signals flash

 — Passenger traffic at Cathay Pacific Group fell 90% in March from a year earlier.
 The company said its schedule through may will be a “bare skeleton,” at only 3% capacity.

-ECONOMIC PARALYSIS: Figures released by the U.S. Thursday revealed a collapse in housing construction, and millions more people who have lost jobs.
+ECONOMIC PARALYSIS: Figures released by the U.S. Thursday revealed a collapse in housing construction, and millions of lost jobs.

 — A quarter of British businesses have closed their doors.
 The Office for National Statistics surveyed 5,316 companies to find out how many had shut down operations between March 23 and April 5.
 Those that have remained open have furloughed an average 21% of their workers during that period.
 Britain has rolled out an aid package in which it will pay 80% of the wages of those workers retained, up to a monthly limit of 2,500 pounds ($3,150).

 — The British government on Thursday is expected to extend a nationwide lockdown for several more weeks with health officials saying that the outbreak is peaking.

 — The International Monetary Fund warns Pakistan’s budget deficit could hit a record 4 trillion Pakistani rupees (approximately $23.7 billion) this year because of the virus outbreak, accounting for nearly 9.2% of gross domestic product.

-The IMF said 25 countries are receiving debt relief.
-Pakistan is not among them.
+SERVICE POSTPONED: The service sector — gyms, hotels and retail stores — relies on human contact, and it may have been changed forever by the outbreak.

+— J.C.
+Penney is postponing $12 million in interest payment.
+The company has a 30-day grace period before it is considered in default on the 2036 senior notes.

+— Hilton has suspended operations at almost 1,000 hotels globally, or 16% of them.
+That includes 12% of hotels in the Americas, 60% in Europe, the Middle East and Africa and 15% in Asia.
+The company has seen some recovery in China, where all but 20 of the 150 hotels that closed there have reopened.
+Hilton expects revenue per available room to fall nearly 25% in the first quarter.

-FIELDS AND FACTORIES: The pandemic has created a potential nightmare for farmers, ranchers and dairy farms, as well as manufacturers.
+FIELDS AND FACTORIES: The pandemic has created a potential nightmare for farmers, ranchers, dairy farms, as well as manufacturers.
 The labor-intense sectors cannot function without workers, who do their jobs in close quarters.

 — More than 30,000 people have registered for special flights that will bring them from Romania to Germany to help with the harvest season, budget airline Eurowings said.